onyx-and-iris/nvda-addon-voicemeeter/README.md

 Would make the following changes:

 - load the plugin in `banana` mode (default is potato)
+- override the bits of Voicemeeter GUI to 64 (default is 32)
 - change the `strip_mode` and `bus_mode` binds to `NVDA+alt+k` and `NVDA+alt+l` respectively
 - change the `announce_voicemeeter_version` bind to `NVDA+shift+z`
 - changes the bus assignment binds to `NVDA+control+number`